 (Formerly DCL 376)

 A study of how the legal system deals with wildlife issues.
-While some federal law will be considered, this course's primary focus will be at the state law level.
+While federal law affecting wildlife is studied, this course's primary focus will be on the authority of the state fish and wildlife agencies to manage wildlife and the relationship of the federal and state governments as managers of the public’s wildlife.
 It will review wildlife related laws from a variety of perspectives, including those that recognize sustainable use as a valid conservation tool, and regulated hunting as a component of conservation and sound wildlife management.
-A paper will be required.

 The course emphasizes federal laws, specifically regulation by the Alcohol and Tobacco Tax and Trade Bureau.
 Among other concepts, this course will cover: industry’s primary regulators, the classification of beverages, the regulation of labeling and advertising, three-tier distribution system, excise taxes, and liability.

 Prerequisite(s): This course is intended for students in the Global Food Law Program.

 Workers' Compensation (2)

 This course approaches workers’ compensation from a national perspective, exposing students to the varied laws across the country while focusing on the common principles of this area of law in all states.
 With its “no fault” status, workers’ disability compensation is a unique type of law which impacts businesses and most workers in the United States.
 The Michigan Workers’ Disability Compensation Act is used as the model law for the class and several important Michigan cases are included as additional course materials.

 Wrongful Convictions Seminar (2)